NEWS & PRESS STORIES

 This case demonstrates that it is unlawful for an employer to discriminate against an employee selected for redundancy by treating him or her less favourably than others because of a partner’s disability.

-DEFINITION OF INDEPENDENT ADVISER – RE COMPROMISE AGREEMENTS: Aug 2012
+DEFINITION OF INDEPENDENT ADVISER – RE SETTLEMENT AGREEMENTS: Aug 2012

 This is most welcome news as far as we are concerned.
 Section 147 of the Equality Act 2010 is amended from 6 April 2012 to confirm that an employee’s representative can be an “independent adviser” (ie: an HR Consultant) for the purpose of a compromise agreement.
 This deals with one of the conditions of a valid compromise agreement, which is that the employee will have received advice from ‘an independent adviser’ about the terms and effect of the agreement.
 It is no longer essential that the independent adviser is an Employment Law Solicitor or Union representative.